“It was the winter wild”

 Premiered by the Taylor Festival Choir in September 2017, this is the second in a five-movement choral cycle entitled So Hallow’d the Time.
-A professional recording of the full work will be released in early 2019.
+A professional recording of the full work was released on the Delos label in 2020.

 O Rex Gentium, et desideratus earum,